from £33 /night help Price for guests, Nights

-Luxurious 2 bedroom/2 bathroom Penthouse apartment on sought-after PHASE 2 of the exclusive Roda Golf and Beach Resort.
-Furnished and equipped to a very high standard.
+Luxurios Phase 2 Penthouse with free wifi - 2 bedroom/2 bathroom penthouse in sought-after PHASE 2 of the exclusive Roda Golf and Beach Resort, with FREE Wifi.
+Furnished and equipped to an extremely high standard.
 Extensive private roof solarium with sun loungers and tropical plants.
 Large table and chairs for al-fresco dining.
 The bedrooms can be changed to suit your needs, 1 x double and 2 x singles (flexibility to change to 4 x singles).

 Roda Golf & Beach Resort: Offers a spectacular 18-hole, par 72 golf course and is the first PGA Academy outside the UK - run by the De Vere Group.
 With beautiful landscaped areas, multiple communal pools and a wide range of services offering its residents all the comforts and facilities to provide the perfect holiday.
 The many communal pools and gardens make it a lovely place to relax and enjoy your holiday.